 Now hang the paper towel strips above the bowl of water so that only a little bit of the scribble end is in the water.
 Do not submerge the pen scribbles!
 Check on the paper towels in an hour.
 What has happened to the pen marks?

 What you see happening on the paper towel strips is chromatography.
 The color of the ink in markers is made by mixing different pigments together.
 A pigment is a substance that makes color, like ink or dye.
 To make black, several pigments are mixed together.
 When the end of the paper towel strip is submerged in water the water soaks up through the paper towel.
-When the water passes through the black ink marks it takes the pigment colors with it.
-Different colors of pigments travel with the water at different rates because the molecules of some pigments stick to the paper more strongly than others.
-So, as the water travels it separates the colors.
+When the water passes through the black ink it takes the pigment colors with it.
+Some pigments dissolve in water easier and are pulled with the water farther up the paper.
 This is called chromatography - separating the parts of a mixture so that you can see them one at a time.
 Black ink actually looks like a rainbow!

 You can also ask a math and science expert for homework help by calling the Ask Rose Homework Hotline.
 They provide FREE math and science homework help to Indiana students in grades 6-12.